Austin Gallery

 By Justin Park · How we research

 The right reading lamp is the difference between finishing a chapter and rubbing your eyes at page ten.
-Reading is a task your eyes work hard at, and the wrong light — too cold, too bright, too glary, or flickering — shows up as fatigue and a harder time falling asleep afterward.
-The good news is that a genuinely comfortable reading light is cheap: the picks below run from about $16 to $120, covering clip-on book lights for bed, bedside lamps, and floor lamps for an armchair or reading nook.
+Reading is a task your eyes work hard at, and the wrong light, too cold, too bright, too glary, or flickering, shows up as fatigue and a harder time falling asleep afterward.
+The good news is that a genuinely comfortable reading light is cheap: the picks below run from about $13 to $50, and every one comes from an established brand, not a here-today Amazon label, covering clip-on book lights for bed, bedside lamps, a headboard clamp lamp, and floor lamps for an armchair or reading nook.

 A few things actually matter for reading.
 Warm color temperature is the big one — light in the 2700–3000K range is easiest on the eyes at night and does the least to suppress the melatonin that helps you wind down toward sleep, which is why a warm-white reading lamp beats a cool-white desk light in the evening.
 Brightness matters too: aim for roughly 300–500 lumens landing on the page — enough to read without strain, not so much it glares.
 Then look for dimmability (so you can drop it low at night), a glare-free directed beam that lands on the page rather than in your eyes, and flicker-free LEDs, since flicker is a common hidden cause of eye fatigue.

 This guide is about reading contexts specifically — bedside, armchair, and books in bed.
-If you're lighting a work surface or a monitor instead, see our best desk lamps guide; and if you're building out the whole nook, pair your lamp with one of our best reading chairs.
+If you're lighting a work surface or a monitor instead, see our best desk lamps guide; for a deeper dive on clip-on and personal lights, see our best book lights guide (and hands-free neck reading lights get their own guide); and if you're building out the whole corner, pair your lamp with one of our best reading chairs and the rest of our cozy reading nook essentials.
 Every link below goes to Amazon with our affiliate tag — we earn a small commission, at no cost to you, when you buy through us.

 Best OverallOur Pick